NascentCore/inty.cc/README.md

 # inty.cc

-Landing site of InTy, the portal to empathetic AI
+Landing site at https://inty.cc, the portal to empathetic AI.
+This is a static html file for now.